camunda/camunda-docs-manual/content/user-guide/security.md

 ### Reporting Security Issues and Vulnerabilities

-Making Camunda BPM as secure as possible is an ongoing effort.
+Making the software as secure as possible is an ongoing effort.
 If a security issue or vulnerability is discovered, it is reported through the [Jira Issue Tracker](http://app.camunda.com/jira).
 The risk associated with each security issue will be evaluated, documented, and is visible to customer as soon as possible after discovery.
 Security issues discovered by our enterprise customers are treated as bugs and the agreed SLAs apply.

 ### Remediation